The benefit of learning together with your friend is that you keep each other accountable and have meaningful discussions about what you're learning.

 Assistant Teaching Professor, Carnegie Mellon University School of Computer Science

 Stephanie Rosenthal is an Assistant Teaching Professor at Carnegie Mellon University School of Computer Science.
 She has many years of experience in higher education, teaching robotics, artificial intelligence, and applied data analytics.
-Her practitioner experience includes industry and government, with organizations such as Microsoft, Intel, the Department of Defense, and a robotics startup.
-Her research on AI and human–computer interaction aim to improve the decision making and performance of intelligent systems.
-She holds a PhD in Computer Science from Carnegie Mellon University.
+Her practitioner experience includes industry and government, with organizations...
+More info

 Reid Simmons